Kidney Disease in Cats: Symptoms, Signs, and Treatments · Kinship

 Causes of kidney disease in cats

-Cat parents worried about their sick kitty may wonder what causes kidney disease in cats.
+Cat parents worrying about their sick kitty may wonder what causes kidney disease in cats.
 Kidney disease can be divided into two groups: acute and chronic.
 Acute kidney disease can result from a sudden injury to the kidneys.
 Possible causes of acute kidney disease include infection, toxins (like lilies or antifreeze), and urinary obstructions.
 Kidneys can often recover from acute injury with prompt treatment, but that is not always the case.
-Acute kidney disease can sometimes result in chronic kidney disease.
+Acute kidney disease can sometimes lead to chronic kidney disease.

 Chronic kidney disease can be divided into two groups: acquired and congenital.
 Acute kidney injury can lead to CKD if the kidneys don’t fully recover.
 Other acquired causes include viral infections (like feline infectious peritonitis), some medications, and chronically high blood pressure.
-The degeneration of kidney function associated with old age is also considered an acquired cause of CKD.
+The degeneration of kidney function that often comes with old age is also considered an acquired cause of CKD.

 Diagnostic testing for kidney disease in cats